vyun8699/vyun8699/README.md

 <b>Problem</b>: The client does not have a system to identify what product to produce with their existing stock at any given moment, which creates a habit of over-delivering on product requirements.
 In other words, the raw output used in any given product are often of too high quality, leaving gross margins on the table.

 <b>Output</b>: Breadth first search (BFS) and Mixed Integer Linear Programming (MILP) were explored.
 The final optimization algorithm sits somewhere between BFS and MILP by ignoring combinations that are too expensive or impossible to produce, searching for combinations in the remaining search space, and returning a list of possible batch combinations (without duplicates) in a descending list.
+A$15m of additional gross margins for a full year identified.

 <b> Implementation </b>: The solution will be hosted on GCP with a Streamlit overlay.
 This allows site managers to schedule combination reports before they start their day, on-the cloud, with negligible infrastructure cost.
 Site managers can also produce custom reports when necessary.